RisingStack/trace-nodejs/README.md

 });
 ```

+Returns an error if parameter is not an Object.

 ### trace.getTransactionId()

 This method can be use to get the current transactionId.
 It can be useful if you want to integrate trace with your